Table of Contents

 How fast do you want the migration to complete?
 The speed to completion of online migration will depend on two factors: (1) how much data you intend to transfer, and (2) how fast your network connection is.
 If you choose offline migration, you should consider the travel time of the transfer device between your place and the Cloud Provider’s.

-If you want to learn more about data analytics and how this technology can benefit your business, subscribe to our newsletter today.
+If you want to learn more about Digital Platforms Solutions and how technology can benefit your business, subscribe to our newsletter today.